mean-expert-official/fireloop.io/SETUP.md

 ````

 ## FireLoop CLI
-The FireLoop CLI is a gateway that acts as an interface for the final user, thought it uses a couple of yeoman generators to work on the actual scaffolding.
+The FireLoop CLI is a gateway that acts as an interface for the final user, though it uses a couple of yeoman generators to work on the actual scaffolding.

-Since the FireLoop CLI is for users public entrace, you will require to `$npm link` this specific project locally running.
+Since the FireLoop CLI is for users public entrance, you will require to `npm link` this specific project locally running.

-> IMPORTANT: Make sure you globally uninstall previous versions of fireloop $ npm uninstall -g @mean-expert/fireloop
+> IMPORTANT: Make sure you globally uninstall previous versions of fireloop `$ npm uninstall -g @mean-expert/fireloop`

 ````sh
 $ cd fireloop.io/fireloop-cli